appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes-configuration.md

   --from-literal=adminPassword=KeycloakAdminPassword1234
 ```

-- Remove the `.auth.auth-keycloak.initialPassword` and `.auth.auth-keycloak.adminPassword` keys from the `values.yaml` file.
+- Remove the `.auth.auth-keycloak.initialPassword` and `.auth.auth-keycloak.adminPassword` keys from the `values.yaml` file if they exist.

 #### SMTP password